Esther Lape

-Her life-partner, Elizabeth Read, was her personal attorney and financial advisor.
+Lape was partnered with attorney Elizabeth Fisher Read from at least 1920 until Read's death in 1943.
+Lape and Read were both political mentors of Eleanor Roosevelt.

 Career

-Esther Lape taught English at Swarthmore College, the University of Arizona, Columbia University, and Barnard College.
+Esther Lape worked as a journalist, researcher, publicist, and teacher, educating the public about the progressive causes she supported, including peace, workers' rights, and feminism.
+After graduating from college in 1905, she taught English at Swarthmore College, the University of Arizona, Columbia University, and Barnard College.

 She was an activist of the Women's Trade Union League and one of the founders of the League of Women Voters.

-Lape was the director of the American Foundation for Studies in Government of which her partner, Elizabeth Fisher Read, was director of research.

-In the 1920s and 1930s she led an unsuccessful battle for United States participation in the World Court.